rodinux/my_webapp_ynh/README_it.md

 **WARNING: This fork is experimental and only used for wordpress installed with my_webapp with a plugin wordfence.**

-This fork is to work with wordpess, add a my_wordpress.conf uncommenting the parameters commented in the file "etc/nginx/conf.d/$domain.d/$app.d/sample.conf".
+This fork is to work with wordpress, add a nginx configuration `/etc/nginx/conf.d/$domain.d/$app.d/my_wordpress.conf` with a copy of `sample.conf` and uncomment the parameters in this file.

 ```
-cp -a "etc/nginx/conf.d/$domain.d/$app.d/sample.conf" "etc/nginx/conf.d/$domain.d/$app.d/my_wordpress.conf"
+cp -a "/etc/nginx/conf.d/$domain.d/$app.d/sample.conf" "/etc/nginx/conf.d/$domain.d/$app.d/my_wordpress.conf"
 ```

-Please send your pull request to the [wordpress_spec_wordfence branch](https://github.com/rodinux/my_webapp_ynh/tree/worpress_spec_wordfence).

-You may consider for example the line added in the `php-fpm.conf` file to take into account a Wordfence extension and few values for php-fpm.
+You may consider for example the line added in the `php-fpm.conf` file to take into account a Wordfence extension and few values for `php-fpm`.

-Please do pull request on the [wordpress_spec_worfence branch](https://github.com/rodinux/my_webapp_ynh/tree/wordpress_spec).
+Please do pull request on the [wordpress_spec_worfence branch](https://github.com/rodinux/my_webapp_ynh/tree/wordpress_spec_wordfence).

 To try the wordpress_spec_wordfence branch, please proceed like that.